Skip to content

 What to include in your application

-Applications should outline the project, its location, and its ability to meet the objectives of the scheme.
-The application should identify costs and other sources of income, which may include voluntary activity valued according to National Lottery Heritage Fund guidelines, as well as the outcomes proposed.
-These outcomes should be clearly defined and measurable to enable comparison of grant applications against the objectives of the scheme.
+Applications should outline the project, its location, and the outcomes proposed, which should be clearly defined and measurable to enable comparison of grant applications against the objectives of the scheme.

 What happens next

-Grant funded projects will be allocated a case officer in the Countryside and Rights of Way Service, and work will be carried out following any advice received from that officer.
-Work completed will be reviewed by the case officer and confirmed as complete before the grant is paid.
-Grant aided work must be completed and grant claimed by 31st March in the financial year of award.
+5. All finished work will be reviewed by your project's case officer and confirmed as complete before the grant is paid.
+All funded work must be completed by 31 March in the financial year of award.

 Rate this page